graphics interpretation questions on the gmat

 5 Steps for Graphics Interpretation Questions on the GMAT

-Analyzing graphs is a key skill to possess on the GMAT.
-Being able to interpret problems that use graphs in different forms such as: Venn diagrams, and scatter plots will be crucial for your Data Insights score and overall GMAT score. will be two statements, each with a missing portion.
-Fill in the blank with one of four choices presented to you in a drop-down menu.
+Analyzing graphs, including pie charts, column graphs, scatterplots, and more, is a key skill to possess on the GMAT.
+Being able to interpret problems that use graphs in different forms will be crucial for your Data Insights score and overall GMAT score.
+You will be given a statement with two blanks.
+Fill in each blank with one of several choices presented to you in a drop-down menu.

 This article covers five strategies for interpreting graphics questions on the GMAT.